-There are various types of plans available to homeowners aged 55 and over.
-With Lifetime Mortgages where the interest is rolled up, a loan is taken out on the property to provide a lump sum, an income or a combination of the two.
-No interest is payable until the home is sold, which could be when you and your partner have both died or gone into long-term care.
+With a Lifetime Mortgage, a loan is taken out on the property to provide a lump sum, an income or a combination of the two.
+No interest is payable until the home is sold, which could be when you and your partner have both gone into long-term care or died.

-A Lifetime Mortgage with a drawdown facility allows you to take the cash in stages as it suits you.
-This can be useful as it gives flexibility and the reassurance that you can access further funds at some point in the future should you need them.
-Interest is also only charged on funds when they are drawn down.
+A Lifetime Mortgage with a drawdown facility allows you to take the cash in stages, as and when suits you.
+This gives flexibility and the reassurance that you can access further funds at some point in the future, should you need them.
+It is more cost-effective, as interest is only charged on funds when they are drawn down.

-A Home Reversion scheme lets you sell part or all of your home in return for a tax-free lump sum or a regular income and is normally available to homeowners aged 65 and over.
+With a Home Reversion scheme, you sell all or part of your home in return for a tax-free lump sum or a regular income.
+These schemes are normally available to homeowners aged 65 and over.

-You will normally receive below a below market value for your property, as you retain the right to stay in your home rent-free until you die or move out permanently.
+You will normally receive below a below market value for your property, as you retain the right to stay in your home rent-free until you move out permanently or die.

 Professional advice is essential and equity release isn’t the right solution for everyone.
 Releasing cash from your home reduces the value of your estate and the amount of inheritance you leave, so you should involve your children and dependants from the outset

 Think carefully before securing other debts against your home.
 Equity released from your home will be secured against it.